santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

   * ``Go to Bracket`` - match brackets
   * ``Go to Symbol`` or ``Ctrl+Shift+O`` to navigate through list of symbols. ``@:`` sorts symbols by type.
 You can also combine it with the Quick Open by appending ``@`` to the file name.
 * Outline View - search and filtering, 'Follow Cursor', 'Sort By' - Position, Name, or Category.
 Also possible to set/adjust advanced settings for the outline view.
-* Breadcrumbs - VS Code can display the entire path from the source directory down to the symbol name.
-This can also be used to do source code navigation.
 * ``code --diff <file1> <file2>`` - to diff two files using VS Code diff capability